 Call for sessions

-Our 2022 International Conference at the Chicago Marriott Downtown Magnificent Mile (July 31 – August 3) will attract professionals and practitioners from across the United States and around the globe.
+Our 2023 International Conference at the Sheraton Grand Seattle (July 30 – August 2) will attract professionals and practitioners from across the United States and around the globe.
 Attendees representing public and private sector employers and providers of services and programs, universities, and non-profit organizations, will gather to share best practices and emerging innovations, engage with colleagues, and take part in intensive training workshops, discussions and educational tours.

 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge, and expertise.

 Please read carefully through the submission instructions listed below before preparing your session: